skybrush-io/faq/wiki/Overview.md

 For indoor shows, a local indoor positioning system is used.

-## How are the synchronized trajectories created, and how are collisions avoided?
+## How are the synchronized trajectories created, and how are collisions prevented at design time?

-The show's 3D choreography is created using [Blender](https://www.blender.org) and the [Skybrush Studio](https://doc.collmot.com/public/skybrush-studio-for-blender/latest/index.html) add-on.
+The show's 3D choreography is created using [Blender](https://www.blender.org) and the [Skybrush Studio for Blender](https://doc.collmot.com/public/skybrush-studio-for-blender/latest/index.html) add-on.
 Both Blender and Studio are open-source software.

 Blender’s standard tools are used to create static or animated formations of drones.
 Skybrush Studio is used to: